tinni2806/tinni2806/README.md

 - ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
+- 🌱 I’m currently working in the **Data and Network Analytics Divison** at **Amdocs**.clustering
+- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
 - 🔭 I’m currently working on:
 	- Linear regression on Health data
-	- Twitter Sentimental Analysis using NLP and clustering
+	- Twitter Sentimental Analysis using NLP and
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
 - 💬 Talk to me about Basketball, Dance anything that interests you.
-- 🌱 I’m currently working in the **Data and Network Analytics Divison** at **Amdocs**.

 ### My skills include